-According to a 2014 consumer survey by AutoPartsWarehouse.com, motorists continue to embrace do-it-yourself auto repair to save money.
+According to a recent consumer survey, motorists continue to embrace do-it-yourself auto repair to save money.
 Nearly 3,000 vehicle owners were asked about their car care and repair habits.
 Here's what the survey revealed:

 The findings show that these DIY auto repairers are chiefly driven by cost-savings (one-third report saving over $1,000/year), but also by the enjoyment of the actual work.
-In fact, comparing results to a similar 2012 study, there has been a slight downtick in those DIYing to save money and a slight uptick in those who say they DIY because they enjoy it – as well as a major increase in those reporting that even though their financial situation has improved, they still will DIY over going to the repair shop.
+In fact, comparing results to an earlier study, there has been a slight downtick in those doing their own auto maintenance and repair work to save money and a slight uptick in those who say they do their own work because they enjoy it.

 DIYers are saving money and keeping their vehicles longer.